isomeric/isomer/docs/source/dev/processes.rst

 All of these can be installed via ``pip install -r requirements-dev.txt``.

-Please also ensure - if you can - that you you have all supported versions of Python that HFOS supports installed in your local environment.
+Please also ensure - if you can - that you you have all supported versions of Python that Isomer supports installed in your local environment.

 To run the tests::

-    $ tox
+    tox